Posted on 19th of December, 2018

 Toggle between card and listview on desktop

 That sums up what’s coming soon for SALTO KS, but we’re working on more!
-We have even more design changes coming up, and great new features such as Mobile Key (coming soon!).
+We have even more design changes coming up, and great new features such as Digital Key (coming soon!).
 Keep track of our blog to keep updated on future developments of all our apps!

 SALTO KS provides a flexible access control management system that requires no software installation or the added expense of a fully-wired electronic product.
 Modern cloud-based, wireless access control system is easy and simple to use for businesses including Coworking Spaces, Coliving Buildings, Purpose Built Student Accommodation, Retail, Multi-Tenant Housing, Gyms and many more.
 Our best in class wireless access control solution and smart locks guarantee the efficiency for your business.
 Integrate smart locks, start easily managing wireless access control now!